eljost/pysisyphus/docs/coordinate_systems.rst

 * Translation and rotation coordinates are assigned to every fragment
 * Avoids error-prone assignment of interfragment coordinates
 * See `10.1063/1.4952956 <https://doi.org/10.1063/1.4952956>`_ for a full discussion
+* By default the B-Matrix is recalculated in every step of the internal-Cartesian backtransformation when TRIC is enabled
 * :code:`coord_type: tric`

 Supported File Formats